lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 Abstract `length` is just what is common, or, the **essence**, of the "compute the length of a list of banana" problem.
 That is its relation to `lengthOfListOfBananas`.

-And what does it mean for a programmer, when they have found the **essence** of a problem?
+And what does it mean for a programmer to have found the **essence** of a problem?
-Well, it means they can then create a single solution to deal with the essence problem, and reuse it in all (this is key: not some, not many, but *all*) of its possible specializations.
+Well, it means that they can then create a single solution to deal with the essential, and reuse it in all – this is key: not some, not many, but *all* – of the specializations.

 My recommendation is then that, as a computer programmer, instead of playing the "Abstract vs. Concrete" game, and engaging in pointless debate (or, way worse, confused